jaideepnk0/cypressTesting/readme.md

 * [Node.js](https://nodejs.org/en/) - An open-source, cross-platform, JavaScript runtime environment that executes JavaScript code outside of a web browser.
 Install Node.js from <https://nodejs.org/en/>.
 * [npm](https://www.npmjs.com/) - A package manager for the JavaScript programming language.
 It is the default package manager for the JavaScript runtime environment Node.js.
 It is distributed with Node.js, which means that when you download Node.js, you automatically get npm installed on your computer.
+* [vscode](https://code.visualstudio.com/download) - After having Node setup successfully, the next thing is to have IDE.

 ## Libraries